top of page

 This originated in Japan as "Forest Bathing" or "shinrin-yoku" in the 80s when the government recognized an increase in health problems brought about by the intensity and demands of their urban work environment.
 They conducted much research and realized that humans in the urban world were disconnected from the indigenous land and nature found more commonly in other parts of their country.

-Val has been to Japan seven times over a period of 9 years with the most recent trip in May of 2019.
-Each experience was a cultural immersion in place whether a guiding a group in a study abroad or a personal discovery on sabbatical for 5 weeks, creative immersion research in 2 or 3 week increments and even participating with the Manjiro Society and Grassroots Summit for a homestay in the small village near Nara.
+Val's connection and inspiration of the Japanese culture and the connection to the land stems from eight immersive travel experiences as well as a childhood venture for several years.
 The impact of seeing and feeling a society that embraces the natural world was an impetus to founding the retreat center and becoming a certified guide.
 ANFT, Association of Nature and Forest Therapy, is an international accrediting organization that has developed their own standard practice inspired by the Japanese.

 Here's another resource from PBS – Windows to the Wild episode.